 Each tour is capped at 50 students, and led by two Kite and Key tour guides and up to four admissions officers to ensure all questions asked through the Zoom platform’s chat feature are answered.

 Admissions experts say schools are anxious about international students possibly not being able to arrive on campus for the fall semester, and about domestic students who may choose to take a gap year instead of enrolling amid the coronavirus.

 Because U.S. Citizenship and Immigration Services suspended routine visa services at all embassies and consulates due to COVID-19, it is unclear if new international students will be able to secure visas in time for the fall semester.

-The Daily Pennsylvanian spoke to some students who were admitted to the Class of 2023 on March 28.
+The Daily Pennsylvanian spoke with some of the admitted students of the Class of 2024.
 Here are their stories.

 Penn admitted 3,404 out of 42,205 applicants for the Class of 2024.
 At 8.07%, this year's acceptance rate is slightly higher than last year's 7.44%.

 This year's Quaker Days events, which were planned for April 6 and April 15, and the Multicultural Scholars Preview program on April 14, have been canceled, Dean of Admissions Eric Furda wrote in a press release.

 Penn received 42,191 applications for the Class of 2024, nearly 3,000 less than last year's applicant pool, breaking nearly a decade of steady growth.